 The standard writing style tends to shorten dialogue and action while embellishing feelings and details.
-The problem lies in the distribution: The wrong aspects get expanded, the important ones get compressed.
+The problem lies in the distribution: the wrong aspects get expanded, the important ones get compressed.

 My approach rests on three clear principles: